Shamann Walton: Early life

 Walton was raised by his mother in Vallejo, California.
-His teenage years were often troubled, having been expelled from the Vallejo City Unified School District and served in juvenile hall numerous times.
+His teenage years were often troubled; he was expelled from the Vallejo City Unified School District and was in juvenile hall numerous times.

-Walton graduated from Morris Brown College in 1998.
+Walton graduated from Morris Brown College in Atlanta, Georgia in 1998.
 He received his master's degree in public administration from San Francisco State University in 2010.

 San Francisco Board of Supervisors

-Walton was elected supervisor for District 10 on November 6, 2018, receiving 9,550 first preference votes (41.22 percent of all valid votes).
-After allocation of preferences from eliminated candidates in San Francisco's ranked-choice voting system, Walton received 63.07 percent of final-round votes, compared to runner-up Tony Kelly's 36.93 percent.
+Walton was elected supervisor for District 10 on November 6, 2018, receiving 9,550 first preference votes (41% of all valid votes).
+After allocation of preferences from eliminated candidates in San Francisco's ranked-choice voting system, Walton received 63% of final-round votes, to runner-up Tony Kelly's 37%.
 He was sworn in at the Board of Supervisors' January 8, 2019 meeting, replacing Malia Cohen, who was ineligible to run for re-election after two four-year terms and had been elected to the California Board of Equalization.

-The Board elected Walton to Board President in 2021.
+The Board elected Walton its president in 2021.

 Housing

-Walton was the only San Francisco Board of Supervisors member to explicitly reject a potential plan to allow four-plexes in San Francisco in areas previously restricted to single-family housing (which had been implemented in the neighboring city of Sacramento).
+Walton was the only member of the Board of Supervisors to explicitly reject a potential plan to allow four-plexes in San Francisco in areas previously restricted to single-family housing (which had been implemented in the state capital of Sacramento).
 He stated that the Sacramento bill "would speed up the gentrification" and "this policy is bad for San Francisco."

 In 2019, Walton supported a resolution that expressed opposition to California Senate Bill 50, which mandates denser housing near “job-rich” areas and transit hubs.